1712n/dn-institute/content/attacks/posts/2023-11-23-HecoBridge.md

 ## Attackers

-The attacker has yet to be identified but used the following wallets to transfer some of the high-jacked funds:
+The attacker has yet to be identified but used the following wallets to transfer some of the hijacked funds:

-        - 0xe47e6dA16Bb83EB0FD26b3F29b15CE8Fab089B9e (holding wallet)
+        - 0xe47e6dA16Bb83EB0FD26b3F29b15CE8Fab089B9e
         - 0xbb6fe88427c2f3bc179075109d47a805dcfedab0e475eaca0d979311873e131b

 ## Losses